 Blockchain technology can help to solve these problems by creating a system where all transactions are recorded and visible to all parties involved.
 This means that companies can trace the source of their goods and verify their quality and quantity with confidence.
 In this way, blockchain can promote trust and cooperation between businesses, which are vital for efficient supply chain management.

-A voir aussi : What Are the Legal Implications of AI in UK Healthcare Systems?
+A lire aussi : What Are the Legal Implications of AI in UK Healthcare Systems?

 In addition to enhancing transparency, blockchain technology can also streamline data management in supply chains.
 Traditionally, managing supply chains involves handling massive amounts of data, often from different sources and in different formats.
 This can be a complex and time-consuming process.